mitodl/ocw-to-hugo/README.md

 }
 ```

-These courses will be downloaded to the specified source directory, and converted to the Hugo markdown structure used by hugo-course-publisher.
+If the `-c` option has been specified, these courses will be downloaded to the specified source directory and converted to the Hugo markdown structure used by hugo-course-publisher.
+It will use your AWS credentials defined in the environment as detailed below.
 If no courses JSON is specified, ocw-to-hugo assumes you have already downloaded your courses and placed them in your source directory.

 ## Arguments